RuABraun/RuABraun.github.io/_posts/2021-11-18-black-is-disgusting.markdown

 )
 ```

-This generally leads to one seeing much less code on one's screen than originally.
+generally leads to one seeing much less code on one's screen than originally.
 This worsens readability.
 I can see the argument for doing this
 for a function with ten arguments, but one?
 Nah.

 I might think of more issues this is it for now.